The Mirror We Built: When Machines Learned to Dream

 The 1980s saw another major surge: AI went commercial, expert systems became big business.
 By 1988 the AI industry was reported to be worth billions of dollars.
 Government-large initiatives include the U.S. Strategic Computing Initiative (1983–1993), reported to spend about $1 billion on computing & AI research.

-It is important to note that early funding wasn’t just about curiosity — it was tied to Cold War ambitions, defense, national prestige, just as it was the case with the space race era.
+It is important to note that early funding was not driven by curiosity alone — it was deeply tied to the Cold War, national defense, and prestige, much like the era of the space race.
 Money have flooded research teams and institutes.
 The money was given with few strings attached.
 ARPA actually believed in ‘fund people, not projects.’

-Author’s note: This series was written by the author with the support of AI-assisted research, language refinement, and editorial dialogue using OpenAI’s ChatGPT.
-All interpretations, arguments, and conclusions remain the sole responsibility of the author.
+This series was written by the author with the support of AI-assisted research, language refinement, and editorial dialogue using OpenAI’s ChatGPT.
+All interpretations, arguments, and conclusions remain solely the responsibility of the author.

 Copyright notice